coder/docs/cli/installation.md

 coder login [https://coder.domain.com]
 ```

-If you're logged into Coder via your web browser, the process proceeds
+If you're logged into Coder via your web browser, the process will open a new
-automatically; otherwise, you'll be asked to provide your username and password.
+browser window that displays a session token.
+Copy the token, and paste it into
+the terminal prompt.

 ### Static authentication